Convergence of Noise-Free Sampling Algorithms with Regularized Wasserstein Proximals: Review on Probability Flow ODE with Score Function, Regularized Wasserstein Proximal Operator, and BRWP Algorithm

 Although the KL divergence converges exponentially fast in continuous time along the flow given by the Fokker-Planck equation, discretizing Langevin dynamics slows down convergence.
 It also introduces a bias term due to the discretization error.
 For example, applying explicit Euler discretization with stepsize $h$ to \eqref{def:Langevin} results in the ULA

 where $z_k \sim \mathcal{N}(0,I)$.
-The convergence of ULA is well studied, and \cite{ULA_convergence} shows
+The convergence of ULA is well studied, and \citep{ULA_convergence} shows

 where $\rho_k$ represents the density at time $t_k = kh$ and $-L I \preceq \nabla^2 V \preceq L I$.
 The discretization induces an error term of order $h$, which depends on the dimension $d$ that arises from the Brownian motion term.
-This makes high-dimensional cases particularly challenging and limits the optimal selection of stepsize.
+This makes high-dimensional cases particularly challenging and requires a small stepsize for the convergence.

 Then we turn to study the discretization of the probability flow ODE \eqref{particle_evolution} and note that one of the primary challenges is the approximation of the score function.
 It becomes increasingly difficult and inaccurate in high-dimensional spaces.
-As a result, a straightforward explicit Euler discretization can be highly unstable, potentially causing $\rho_k$ to become concentrated around the global minimum of $V(x)$ due to the drift term $\nabla V(x)$.
-Hence, an implicit discretization to \eqref{particle_evolution} becomes highly demanding.
+As a result, an explicit forward Euler discretization can substantially misestimate the transport field induced by $\nabla\log\rho$.
+This amplification of discretization error leads to numerical instability and may cause the particle system to collapse or diverge.
+Hence, an implicit discretization of \eqref{particle_evolution} becomes highly demanding.

-Implicit methods for solving Langevin dynamics have also been extensively studied, including proximal Langevin \cite{wibisono2019proximal}, proximal sampler with restricted Gaussian oracle \cite{proximal_non_smooth}, and implicit Langevin \cite{JMLR_Euler}.
-In particular, from the density level, the implicit method usually corresponds to a certain splitting \cite{bernton2018langevin} of the classical JKO scheme for the Fokker-Planck equation
+Implicit methods for solving Langevin dynamics have also been extensively studied, including proximal Langevin \citep{wibisono2019proximal}, proximal sampler with restricted Gaussian oracle \citep{proximal_non_smooth}, and implicit Langevin \citep{JMLR_Euler}.
+In particular, from the density level, the implicit method usually corresponds to a certain splitting \citep{bernton2018langevin} of the classical JKO scheme for the Fokker-Planck equation

 where $W_2(\rho,\rho_k)$ is the Wasserstein-2 distance between densities $\rho$ and $\rho_k$.